colbenkharrl/Lokate/README.md

 - Processing and converting JSON
 - Use of DispatchQueues
 - UIAlerts for prompts and errors
-- UITableViews with custom UITableViewCells
+- UITableViews with custom UITableViewCells and UITableViewRowActions
+- CoreData for saving results to history
 - MapKit with segmented map-type control
 - WebKit with navigation
 - Composing SMS messages with MFMessageComposeViewController